Braehead: Clydebuilt, Braehead

-Xsite Braehead
+Grid Braehead

-Xsite Braehead (formerly known as Intu Braehead Soar and Xscape Braehead) began construction in November 2004 and was opened in March 2006 with its main use to teach people how to ski or snowboard.
+Grid Braehead (formerly known as Xsite Braehead, Intu Braehead Soar, Xscape Braehead) began construction in November 2004 and was opened in March 2006 with its main use to teach people how to ski or snowboard.
 The building has a conventional shape, with the ski slope accommodated by a sloped cuboid structure projecting out the roof.
-The complex features a variety of entertainment activities, including an indoor ski slope, rock climbing, an Odeon, bowling, RoboCoaster, mini golf and laser tag, as well as a variety of shops, restaurants, and bars.
+The complex features a variety of entertainment activities, including an indoor ski slope, rock climbing, an Odeon, bowling, RoboCoaster, Paradise Island Adventure Golf and laser tag, as well as a variety of shops, restaurants, and bars.

 The Snow Factor indoor snow slope featured a 168 m (551 ft) main slope with an additional 2,500 m2 dedicated beginners' area for ski and snowboard lessons.
 On the main slope, two Poma button lifts gave a drag tow to the top and could be exited either at the halfway point on the slope or at the top.
 Rope tows were used on the beginners slope.

 In December 2011, SNO!
 Zone Braehead was acquired by the Ice Factor Group and renamed Snow Factor.
 Snow Factor closed permanently in 2023 due to rising costs and the age of the facility.

 In March 2006, weeks before the complex was scheduled to open, the roof of screen seven of the Odeon fell in and required extensive re-building.

 The mini-golf (which is housed below the cinema) opened in July 2006.
 The cinema opened on 19 October 2007, 18 months later than planned.
 "Stardust" was the first film shown.
 The cinema is fitted with RealD 3D (also known as Disney Digital 3-D technology) in screen 7, and is also capable of showing IMAX films.
 The cinema held the Scottish Pink Carpet Premiere of Universal Pictures film "Wild Child" on 30 July 2008.
 Both stars of the film, Emma Roberts and Alex Pettyfer, attended.

 In March 2018, an 18-metre (59 ft) high slide, known as The Big Slide, opened to the general public.
 It is the tallest indoor slide in the UK.

-It has been announced that the ski slope structure is to being removed by the owners to create a multi level indoor ekarting track that is scheduled to open in 2025. at over 1,000m the track will be one of the largest indoor tracks in the world.
+It has been announced that the ski slope structure is to be removed by the owners to create a multi level indoor ekarting track that is scheduled to open in 2026.
+At over 1000 m, the track will be one of the largest indoor tracks in the world.

 Further development

 To the west of Braehead and adjacent to the town of Renfrew is the Renfrew Riverside area.
-Between the residential area and the shopping centre an Xscape complex (now named Xsite), providing an indoor ski slope and other entertainments and leisure facilities opened in early 2006.
+Between the residential area and the shopping centre an Xscape complex (now named GRID), providing an indoor ski slope and other entertainments and leisure facilities opened in early 2006.

 To the south of the shopping centre is a small development called Braehead Business Park.